xyxj1024/xyxj1024.github.io/_posts/2023-01-25-linux-filesystems.md

 <p style="color:gray; font-size:80%;">
 Source: Wolfgang Mauerer, "Professional Linux Kernel Architecture," Wiley Publishing, Inc., 2008.
 </p>

+The VFS has the following important data structures:

+- **File**: This represents the open file and captures the information, like offset, and so on.
+The userspace has a handle to an opened file via a structure called the **file descriptor**.
+This is the handle used to interface with the filesystem.
+- **Inode**: This is mapped $$1:1$$ to the file.
+The inode is one of the most critical structures and holds the metadata about the file.
+As an example, it includes in which data blocks the file data is stored and which access permissions are on the file.
+This information is part of the inode.
+Inodes are also stored on disk by the specific filesystem, but there is a representation in memory that is part of the VFS layer.
+The filesystem is responsible for enumerating the VFS inode structure.
+- **Dentry**: This is the mapping between filename and inode.
+This is an in-memory structure and is not stored on disk.
+This is mainly relevant to lookup and path traversal.
+- **Superblock**: This structure holds all the information about the filesystem, including how many blocks are there, the device name, and so on.
+This structure is enumerated and brought into memory during a mount operation.

 First, let's write a kernel module that spawns a single kernel thread.
 That thread should use the `current` macro to access its own process descriptor (`struct task_struct` declared in [include/linux/sched.h](https://elixir.bootlin.com/linux/v5.4.42/source/include/linux/sched.h)) and print out the values (i.e., the addresses) of three of its `task_struct`'s fields to the system log: `fs_struct` (filesystem structure), `files_struct` (open file table structure), and `nsproxy` (namespace proxy structure).
 [The latest Linux version](https://elixir.bootlin.com/linux/latest/source) implements `fs_struct`, `files_struct`, `nsproxy` structures as: